 .expath-pkg, contains internal informations about what is installed, and

 how to use it.
-It is not used already, but its first usage will probably be to record for
+It is not used already, but its first usage will probably be to record

 each package the longest URI prefix common to all its components.
-This in turn can be used
+This in turn can

-by the runtime resolvers to know in which package look for a particular component, given
+by the runtime resolvers to know in which package look for a particular component,

 its public URI.
-This is important for standalone processors like Saxon which during one
+This is important for standalone processors like Saxon which during

-execution will typically use only a few components from the repository, as this enable it
+execution will typically use only a few components from the repository, as this enable

 to only parse the package descriptors for those packages, and not for the whole repository.